 Recommended American Express Cards (Business)

-Further, each of these cards offers a welcome bonus.
-This is a lump-sum of points that you’ll earn after spending a set amount of money on your new American Express account within a specified time of actually opening the account.
+Further, each of these cards offers a welcome offer.
+This is a lump sum of points that you’ll earn after spending a set amount of money on your new American Express account within a specified time of actually opening the account.

-These minimum spend requirements are usually between $1,000 and $5,000, but they can reach up to $20,000 for large bonuses on business cards.
-You can earn anywhere from 10,000 to 100,000 Membership Rewards points thanks to these introductory bonuses.
+These minimum spend requirements are usually between $1,000 and $5,000, but they can reach up to $20,000 for large offers on business cards.
+You can earn anywhere from 10,000 to 100,000 Membership Rewards points from these introductory offers.

-Even better, the points you earn from the bonus are in addition to the standard points you will earn from spending on the card.
+Even better, the points you earn from the offer are in addition to the standard points you will earn from spending on the card.

-Depending on how much you spend and the card you sign up for, you can meet or exceed your 100,000 goal from a single card!
+Depending on how much you spend and the card you sign up for, you can meet or exceed your 100,000-point goal from a single card!

 2. Allocate Your Spending to the Right Cards

-For example, if you have an Amex Gold card, Amex Platinum card, and an American Express® Green Card, you’ll earn at least 3x points on travel, dining, flight, and grocery purchases across the 3 credit cards.
+For example, if you have an Amex Gold card, Amex Platinum card, and an American Express® Green Card, you’ll earn at least 3x points on tons of bonus categories.

 So look through the American Express card lineup and apply for cards that align with your frequent purchase categories.
 Then, make sure to use the right cards when you make purchases in said bonus categories.

 Depending on how much you spend, this can net you some serious extra points every month.
-This is especially true if you make lots of reimbursable business expenses in these purchase categories.
+It’s especially true if you make lots of reimbursable business expenses in these purchase categories.

 Have an upcoming vacation or business trip?
-Book your flight through American Express Travel with any American Express card that earns Membership Rewards and you’ll earn bonus points!
+Book your flight through Amex Travel with any American Express card that earns Membership Rewards and you’ll earn bonus points!

-Any American Express card that doesn’t earn bonus points on flights will earn 1 extra Membership Rewards point per dollar spent on flights booked through American Express Travel.
+Any American Express card that doesn’t earn bonus points on flights will earn 1 extra Membership Rewards point per dollar spent on flights booked through Amex Travel.

-Note that the Amex Business Platinum card earns 5x points per dollar when booking flights through American Express Travel, so always book through the portal when paying with this card.
+Note that the Amex Business Platinum card earns 5x points per dollar when booking flights through Amex Travel, so always book through the portal when paying with this card.

-Hot Tip: The Amex Gold card earns 3x points per dollar for all airfare purchased directly from an airline.
+Hot Tip: The Amex Gold card earns 3x points per dollar on all airfare purchased directly from an airline.

 4. Check Out Your Amex Offers